 - In countries where off-net is allowed, some operators are not controlling national connections and traffic is leaking from local operators or local partners at a cheaper rate, the one that the customer is willing to pay, but unfortunately route is not direct.

-- Operators with many different departments selling the same product (SMS) and competing between themselves.
+- Operators with many departments selling the same product (SMS) and competing between themselves.
 Corporate departments, interconnection departments, wholesale departments… all of them offering different prices within the same company, triggering the cannibalization of their own sales.
 Or even when a department is selling sims to sim-farm providers thus becoming their allies.
-Most of the times, customer is affected by these situations.
+Most of the time, customer is affected by these situations.

-We could go on talking about different bypass situations in SMS routes, but the idea is operators are not nimble enough to keep the pace of technology and they are losing opportunities.
+We could go on talking about different bypass situations in SMS routes, but the idea is operators are not nimble enough to keep the pace of technology, and they are losing opportunities.